Web Threats 101: Saving your business from the bad guys.

 5. Malware infections

-Malware can infect enterprise systems through malicious downloads, email attachments, or compromised websites.
+Malware can infect systems through malicious downloads, email attachments, or compromised websites.
 Once inside, malware can steal data, disrupt operations, or damage systems.

 How to combat it: